- Future Students

 - Make friends with students from both the University of Guelph-Humber and Humber

 - Laundry in the building

 - Many social events

 There are three residence buildings on campus.
 And one of them has frozen yogurt in the dining hall.

-For fall 2022, we are waiting for updates regarding residence in relation to COVID-19 health and safety precautions.
-Please check Humber's Residence Updates page.
+For COVID-19 residence health and safety precautions, please check Humber's Residence Updates page.

 Dining plans are mandatory if you live in Residence.
 Choose from three sizes:

 - Regular: $2,350